bhatiaabhinav/bhatiaabhinav.github.io.old/_pages/about.md

 In addition to thinking about Bellman equations, I love consuming sciency stuff such as books, documentaries and podcasts on physics, evolutionary biology, neuroscience, psychology etc., in part looking for clues towards my own research.
 Conversely, I am always on a lookout for opportunities to use AI to further scientific research.

-I'm a huge fan of Richard Feynman and Roger Federer.\
+I'm a huge fan of Richard Feynman, Roger Federer and Microsoft Flight Simulator.\
 My friends tell me that I sing well.